elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

   - When turning off the external audio box I can use the built-in audio hardware nearly on-the-fly.
 I only need to change the audio device in qjackctl.
-  - Built-in microphone (Intel HDA PCH) works too, when configured in 'qjackctl' (see -> qjackctl- configuration.README_in_German)
+  - Built-in microphone (Intel HDA PCH) works too, when configured correctly in 'qjackctl' (see -> qjackctl- configuration.README_in_German)

 CONTRA: